 To learn about volunteer opportunities, email highlandparknativeplants@gmail.com.

-We have begun creating the memorial area in memory of Mary Denver.
+The memorial area in memory of Mary Denver is underway.
 To learn more about Mary and her work, go to our history page.

 A few invasive Norway maples have been topped, leaving the trees as snags.
 While this level of disruption isn’t part of our usual stewardship methods, it allows a rare opportunity for more dramatic and short-term improvement.
 Leaving a tree as a snag (vs just a stump) is better for forest health and becomes habitat for birds, pollinators, and other insects.

-We now have an area to place a memorial bench and plaque and will keep everyone updated as the project moves forward.
-The new areas will be filled with native plants through the seasons.
-Please be on the lookout for volunteer days.
+The memorial bench, generously donated by The Native Plant Society of New Jersey, is now installed.
+We will keep everyone updated as the project moves forward.
+The new garden areas will be filled with native plants through the seasons so please be on the lookout for volunteer days.

 Supporters and Partnerships